tmweigand/PMMoTo/docs/examples/drainage_inkbottle.rst

 Drainage of an Ink Bottle
 =========================

-This example demonstrates a morphological drainage simulation in an ink bottle using PMMoTo.
-Two drainage approaches are compared:
+This example demonstrates a morphological drainage simulation of an ink bottle using PMMoTo.
+A morphological drainage simulation uses morphologic methods such as erosion and dilation to approximate equilibrium states of the displacement of a wetting phase by a non-wetting phase in a porous structure.
+For the simulation, a porous structure and capillary pressure are specified and the equilibrium state (as a multiphase image) and wetting-phase saturation is output.
+Two drainage approaches are examined in this example:

-- A standard morphological model :cite:`Hilpert_Miller_2001`
+- A standard morphological approach :cite:`Hilpert_Miller_2001`
-- A contact angle-based model :cite:`Schulz_Becker_2007`
+- An extension to the standard approach where the contact angle can be specified :cite:`Schulz_Becker_2007`

 To run this example: